Skip to main content

 Is Today Screen feature accessible to users on both iOS and Android platforms?

-Currently, Today Screen feature is exclusively available for users on the iOS platform and with Apple Watch connected to the app.
+Currently, the Today Screen feature is exclusively available to iOS platform users who use Apple Watch or Oura.

 Did this answer your question?